-- 1. Enter position number used by the agency for control purposes.
-See FPM Chapter 312, Subchapter 3. - 2.
-Check one. - · "Redescription" means the duties and/or responsibilities of an existing position are being changed. • "New" means the position has not previously existed. • "Reestablishment" means the position previously existed, but
+1. Enter position number used by the agency for control purposes.
+See FPM Chapter 312, Subchapter 3.

+2. Check one.

+- · "Redescription" means the duties and/or responsibilities of an - existing position are being changed.

+"New" means the position has not previously existed.

-- had been cancelled. - · "Other" covers such things as change in title or occupational series without a change in duties or responsibilities. - The "Explanation" section should be used to show the reason if "Other" is checked, as well as any position(s) replaced by position number, title, pay plan, occupational code, and grade. - 3.
-Check one. - 4.
-Enter geographical location by city and State (or if position is in a foreign country, by city and country). - 5.
+"Reestablishment" means the position previously existed, but had been cancelled. - · "Other" covers such things as change in title or occupational series without a change in duties or responsibilities. - The "Explanation" section should be used to show the reason if "Other" is checked, as well as any position(s) replaced by position number, title, pay plan, occupational code, and grade.

+3. Check one.

+- 4. Enter geographical location by city and State (or if position is in a foreign country, by city and country). - 5.
 Enter geographical location if different from that of #4. - To be completed by OPM when certifying positions.
 (See Item 15 for date of OPM certification.)
 For SES and GS-16/18 positions and equivalent, show the position number used on OPM Form 1390 (e.g., DAES0012). - 7.
 Check one to show whether the incumbent is exempt or nonexempt from the minimum wage and overtime provisions of the Fair Labor Standards Act.
 See FPM Chapter 551. - Check box if statement is required.
 See FPM Chapter 734 for the Executive Personnel Financial Disclosure Report, SF 278.
-See FPM Chapter 735, Subchapter 4, for the Employment and Financial Interests Statement. - 9.
-Check one to show whether Identical Additional positions are permitted.
+See FPM Chapter 735, Subchapter 4, for the Employment and Financial Interests Statement. - Check one to show whether Identical Additional positions are permitted.
 See FPM Chapter 312, Subchapter 4.
 Agencies may show the number of such positions authorized and/or established after the "Yes" block. - 10.
 Check one.
 See FPM Chapter 212 for information on the competitive service and FPM Chapter 213 for the excepted service.
 For a position in the excepted service, enter authority for the exception, e.g., "Schedule A-213.3102(d)" for Attorney positions excepted under Schedule A of the Civil Service Regulations.
-SES (Gen) stands for a General position in the Sentior Executive Service, and SES (CR) stands for a Career Reserved position. - 11.
-Check one. - A "Supervisory" position is one that meets the requirements for a supervisory title as set forth in current OPM classification and job-grading guidance.
-Agencies may designate first-level supervisory positions by placing "1" or "1st" after "Supervisory." - · A "Managerial" position is one that meets the requirements for such a designation as set forth in current OPM classification guidance. - 12.
-Check one to show whether the position is non-sensitive, noncritical sensitive, critical sensitive, or special sensitive for security purposes.
-If this is an ADP position, write the letter "C" beside the sensitivity.
+SES (Gen) stands for a General position in the Senior Executive Service, and SES (CR) stands for a Career Reserved position.
+Reserved position.